Skip to content

 Your ATF Form 4 application must include a passport style photo.
 Here are some tips to take the best picture.

-- Photos must be taken in full face view.
+3. Photos must include a full face view.
 The top of your head and your shoulders need to be in full view (there should be white space above your head).

-Login to the Silencer Central fulfillment portal to upload your photo.
+Login to our fulfillment Partner’s portal to upload your photo.

 Buying a silencer can be an intimidating task.
 Dealing with the government and their seemingly constantly changing laws is enough to discourage even the most savvy shooting enthusiast.
-In partnership with Silencer Central, we aim to simplify the process for owning a silencer.
-We do all the work for you.
+In partnership with our suppressor Partners, we aim to simplify the process for owning a silencer.

-- We do the paperwork – We will manage the entire buying process for you, let you pay for your silencer in installments and even set up a free NFA Gun Trust through our fulfilment partner (Silencer Central) that allows others to use your silencer.
+2. 2.
+We assist with the paperwork – We will manage the entire buying process for you, submit your application to the ATF, and our fulfillment partners can even set up an NFA Gun Trust for you if desired, which allows others to use your silencer.

 No!
-The best way to think of a silencer purchase is as a “title” transfer between our company and your Gun Trust or to you directly.
+The best way to think of a silencer purchase is as a “title” transfer between our company or our fulfillment Partner’s company, and your Gun Trust or to you directly.
 While ATF must approve this transfer (which we will assist with), you do not physically need your own license to make a purchase.

-Search our site for “silencer” to see our current assortment.
+Search our site for “silencer” or “suppressor” to see our current assortment.
 We will work to keep adding the highest quality silencers in the industry.

 Section 5: Order Status